zixiong2/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+For the napkin box, when we are testing, the user can only see the light from the front side when they lower their view to match horizontally with the box.

+For the slippers, using the phone as the light indicator is too bright for the night setting and can disturb people when they want to sleep.
+In the actual setting we will use small dimmed lights as indicators.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

 ## Part C. Prototype the device